hinto-janai/someday/README.md

 - Is normally in contention with readers using normal locks (`Mutex`, `RwLock`)

 ## Tradeoffs
+`someday` has all the regular tradeoffs that MVCC has.

 - **Increased memory use:** The [`Writer`](https://docs.rs/someday/latest/someday/struct.Writer.html) keeps at least two copies of the backing data structure, and [`Reader`](https://docs.rs/someday/latest/someday/struct.Reader.html)'s can keep an infinite amount (as long as they continue to hold onto references)

 - **Deterministic patches:** The patches/functions applied to your data must be deterministic, since the [`Writer`](https://docs.rs/someday/latest/someday/struct.Writer.html) may apply them twice